aspl-lang/aspl/CONTRIBUTING.md

 # Contributing to ASPL
 ## Creating something awesome
-One of the best ways to support ASPL is by creating a project in it.
-You may port an already exisiting tool, develop something innovative and new or even rewrite your own applications in ASPL.
+One of the best ways to support ASPL is by writing a project in it.
+You may port an already existing tool, develop something innovative and new, or even rewrite your own applications in ASPL.

-Only through such projects, we can find out how usable ASPL really is in different fields of computer science, catch and patch bugs, and implement new features.
-It also just massively helps in making ASPL more know and popular.
+Such projects are essential for assessing ASPL's usability across various fields of computer science, catching and fixing bugs, and adding new features.
+It also just massively helps in making ASPL more known and popular.

 ## Actually contributing to the implementation
-You can of course also directly contribute to ASPL's sourcecode (and the stuff around it) here on Github.
+You can, of course, also directly contribute to ASPL's sourcecode (and the surrounding stuff) here on Github.
-<br>The best way to get started is probably just looking around at the files and folders; here's a quick overview on how the code is structured:
+<br>The best way to get started is probably just looking around at the files and folders; here's a quick overview of how the code is structured:

 ### Compiler and standard library
-The compiler and all the stuff around it is written in ASPL and part of the ASPL standard library, which is located in the `stdlib` folder.
+The ASPL standard library is mostly written in ASPL itself (plus some C for low-level code) and located in the `stdlib` folder.
+<br>Due to the special design of the ASPL monorepo, the compiler (along with some related components such as the parser) is actually _part of the standard library_ and thus also self-hosted.
 <br>Please read the REAMDE of the `stdlib/aspl` folder for more information.

 ### Runtime and AIL interpreter